OpenMDAO/OpenMDAO/openmdao/docs/features/defining_partials/approximating_partials.rst

 derivatives rather than partial derivatives, so any implicit states that are contained within the group will not have their partials exposed for convergence by solvers that are higher in the hierarchy.
-If you want to finite difference a Group that contains implicit states somewhere inside, then you must have an appropriate solver (such as NewtonSolver) inside the group to solve the implicit relationship.
+If you want to finite difference a Group that contains implicit states somewhere inside, then you must have an appropriate solver (such as NewtonSolver) inside the group to solve the implicit relationships.

 Here is a classic example of where you might use an approximation like finite difference.
 In this example, we could just approximate the partials on components CompOne and CompTwo separately.
 However, CompTwo has a vector input that is 25 wide,